heathiscode/boxySheets/README.md

    BoxySheets is a system that transforms a CSS style syntax into a dyamically generated Style Sheets driven by event watchers.
 Dynamically layout elements in a custom box model built with web designer applications in mind, rather then print media.

-   note: I'm looking for any help with this!
-Bug reports especially.
-There are many advantages to this technique, including built in poly-fill support, so the backwards compatibility should be excellent with far more accuracy in layout and page rendering across browsers.
-As well as a way to rethink how pages can be structured, destructered, and manipulated.

 ##What is it?